We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 2. Use only exterior deodorizing products

-If you want to use any sprays or perfumes, only use them on the outside of your vagina.
+If you want to use any sprays or perfumes, only use them on the outside of the labia, not near the vagina.
 Don’t insert them.
 They can upset your natural chemistry and lead to bigger problems.

 3. Change your underwear